justinmahar/gatsby-starter-mdx-launchpad/README.md

 - Open `src/mdx/frontmatter-specs.mdx` and add your new MDX frontmatter fields, specifying dummy data such as `none` for strings.
   - This will tell Gatsby what types to expect for your data when making queries.
-- Open `src/data/MDXContent.ts` and add your new MDX frontmatter fields to `mdxFragmentQuery` and `MdxData`.
+- Open `src/data/MDXContent.ts` and add your new MDX frontmatter fields to `mdxFragmentQuery` and `MdxNode`.
   - This will allow you to query the data using the `...mdxContent` [GraphQL fragment](https://www.apollographql.com/docs/react/data/fragments/), and will give you type checking and autocompletion for your new fields. 🔥
   - Optionally, you can add the data to `getTemplateTagRenderer()` so you can access it via the template tag system.